Skip to main content

 In fundraising, a pledge is a promise to pay a specific gift amount over time.
 Unlike a one-time donation where a donor pays right away, pledges can be conditional on a goal being met or unconditional with no strings attached.

-Pledges can be a critical component of an organization's fundraising strategy, and they are managed in Nonprofit Success Pack (NPSP) using opportunity records and an object called a Payment.
+Pledges can be a critical component of an organization's fundraising strategy, and they are managed in NPSP using opportunity records and an object called a Payment.

 While a gift or grant may be tracked with a single opportunity record, you can relate that opportunity to many payments that add up to the total opportunity amount.
 Payments are particularly helpful when major donors or grant funders define a payment schedule over months or years.

-In this unit, we’ll create payments for an opportunity and then modify them.
+In this unit, you create payments for an opportunity and then modify them.

 Create Payments for an Opportunity

-At our fictional nonprofit, No More Homelessness (NMH), Development Associate Sofia just received a $300,000 pledge agreement from supporter Jose Figueroa.
+Sofia at the nonprofit NMH just received a $300,000 pledge agreement from supporter Jose Figueroa.
 Jose will pay off the pledge over 3 years in $50,000 installments made every 6 months.

-First, let’s create an opportunity.
-We’ll do this from the Opportunities tab and use a new opportunity record type, to learn another way to create a new opportunity.
+First, Sofia must create an opportunity.
+You can do this from the Opportunities tab.
+In this example, use a new opportunity record type, to learn another way to create a new opportunity.

 1. Click the Opportunities tab.